Riftr/intelpy/README.md

 On Linux etc systems, the configuration file will be found under `~/.config/IntelPy/settings.json`.

-## Licences
+## Licences / Acknowledgements / Attributions

-See LICENSE.

-In short, the source code is available under [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html) and the sound files as per Acknowledgements below.
+This source code is available under [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html).

-Eve related data was made available from CCP from the Eve static data dump.
+Eve-related data was made available by CCP and obtained from the Eve static data dump.
 See CCP Copyright Notice below.

-## Acknowledgements / Attributions
+### Sound Files

 The alarm sounds included in IntelPy were sourced from https://freesound.org.
 Below are credits and licences for these sounds.
 Changes were made to most of these shorten the length to make them suitable for use with IntelPy.